 The Heart of the Work

-To understand why this work is necessary, we have to look honestly at what is shaping human life today.
+To understand the full weight of why this work matters, we have to look honestly at what is shaping human life today.

 Coherence is both the compass and the pathway.
-It is the force that anchors evolution.
+It is the force that grounds evolution.

-This work asks something of you.
-It asks for presence, and responsibility, and a particular kind of courage — the courage to stop living from distortion and begin living from truth.
-It asks for a willingness to release what was built in fragmentation and to allow a deeper order to govern, one rooted in truth, right relationship, and the intelligence of life itself.
+This work asks something of us: presence, responsibility, discernment, courage, and a willingness to recognize where life has been organized around inherited fragmentation and to begin participating in a deeper order, one rooted in truth, right relationship, and the intelligence of life itself.

 Meet the Founder